 "I miss having time to myself" and said he hated being married with kids.
 Harris also visited a "child-free" message board

-At a hearing in February, the prosecution alleged Harris met with prostitutes and other women in the days before his son died.
+The prosecution also alleged Harris met with prostitutes and other women in the days before his son died.
 The assistant district attorney in the case said Harris' sexual behavior interrupted time he spent with Cooper

 , citing a time when Harris allegedly sent pictures of his genitalia to women while attending an Atlanta Braves baseball game with his son.